This competition is designed to recognize outstanding research achievements by residents and students in emergency medicine.

 No abstract published as an article on or before February 9, 2021, may be submitted for this competition.
 Abstracts that have been presented at the national meetings of other organizations should not be submitted for consideration.
 You cannot submit the same abstract for this and the AAEM/RSA & WestJEM Population Health Research Competition.

 Any studies involving human subjects must conform to the principles of the Declaration of Helsinki of the World Medical Association (Clinical Research 1966; 14:103) and must meet all the requirements governing informed consent of the country in which the research was performed.

-Oral abstracts presented at AAEM’s 27th Annual Scientific Assembly may be published in a summer 2021 issue of the Journal of Emergency Medicine.
+Oral abstracts presented at AAEM’s 27th Annual Scientific Assembly may be published in a future issue of the Journal of Emergency Medicine.
 Ownership of abstracts not accepted reverts to the authors.

 Submitters will be asked for permission for AAEM to use accepted abstracts for online continuing medical education purposes.
 All authors and contributors will be appropriately credited.

 The presenting author of all abstracts submitted by February 9, 2021, will receive notification of acceptance or rejection in April 2021.

 Withdrawals and revisions must be received in writing to firstname.lastname@example.org by February 15, 2021.
 No changes can be submitted after that date.

 Objectives: A precise statement of the purpose of the study or the pre-study hypothesis.
 This may be preceded by a brief introduction summarizing past work or relevant controversies that place the study in perspective.